collapsed-stacks/startups/questions/13312/testing-an-idea-in-a-regulated-industry.md

 - posted by: [h22](https://stackexchange.com/users/167824/h22) on 2017-09-25
 - score: 0

-<p>If it is pharma, then, I assume, first on frogs, then on dogs, then on CEO.
+If it is pharma, then, I assume, first on frogs, then on dogs, then on CEO.
 Jokes away, most of medicine we use have just pasted tests of this kind, since ancient times.
 Researchers infected themselves to test if they medical approaches work, they were taking obvious responsibility if the approaches did not.
-This is a well known history for any researcher.</p>
+This is a well known history for any researcher.

-<p>If it is aviation, first aviators just tried they planes themselves.
-They were ready to accept consequences of they design being not yet perfect, and many did.</p>
+If it is aviation, first aviators just tried they planes themselves.
+They were ready to accept consequences of they design being not yet perfect, and many did.

-<p>I do not know how it is in other industries, but most likely everywhere the same - after there is a reason to believe this may work and acceptably safe, the initiators test on themselves.
-Do not call for volunteers over the whole web to accept your risks.</p>
+I do not know how it is in other industries, but most likely everywhere the same - after there is a reason to believe this may work and acceptably safe, the initiators test on themselves.
+Do not call for volunteers over the whole web to accept your risks.

 ## Answer 13679